Source: adapted from R. Carruthers (2003) The Impacts of Motorization

 Relationship between GDP and Motorization, Selected Asian Countries,

-This sample concerns major Asian economies, including Japan, China,
+significantly increases.
+Looking at major Asian economies, including Japan, China,

 between GDP per capita and motorization.
 After the $2,000 per capita